mglasner/fastruct/README.md

 # fastruct

-Python command line application for analysis and structural design
+## Structural analysis and design made fast and simple